Which of the following is the correctly balanced chemical equatio... | Channels for Pearson+

 1

-Identify the reactants and products in the chemical reaction.
-Here, the reactants are sulfur dioxide (SO2) and oxygen (O2), and the product is sulfur trioxide (SO3).
+Identify the reactants and products in the chemical equation: Barium hydroxide (Ba(OH)₂) and nitric acid (HNO₃) are the reactants, while barium nitrate (Ba(NO₃)₂) and water (H₂O) are the products.

-Write the unbalanced chemical equation using the chemical formulas of the reactants and products: SO2 + O2 → SO3.

-Count the number of atoms of each element on both sides of the equation.
-Initially, there are 1 sulfur and 2 oxygen atoms on the reactant side, and 1 sulfur and 3 oxygen atoms on the product side.
+Count the number of each type of atom on both sides of the equation.
+Initially, you have 1 Ba, 2 OH, 1 H, and 1 NO₃ on the reactant side, and 1 Ba, 2 NO₃, and 2 H (from H₂O) on the product side.

-Balance the equation by adjusting the coefficients to ensure the same number of each type of atom on both sides.
-Start by balancing the sulfur atoms, which are already balanced with 1 sulfur atom on each side.

-Balance the oxygen atoms by adjusting the coefficients.
-To balance the oxygen atoms, place a coefficient of 2 in front of SO2 and SO3, and a coefficient of 1 in front of O2, resulting in the balanced equation: 2 SO2 + O2 → 2 SO3.
+Balance the equation by adjusting coefficients.
+Start by balancing the nitrate ions (NO₃).
+You need 2 NO₃ on the reactant side, so place a coefficient of 2 in front of HNO₃: Ba(OH)₂(aq) + 2 HNO₃(aq) → Ba(NO₃)₂(aq) + H₂O(l).

 Watch next